-- Generators of plants having maximum capacity lower than 400 kW: inverters must have a minimum capability of type 'semi-circular limited' with cose between 0.90 in absorption and 0.90 in supply (refer to Figure D18, the characteristics of the type of Figure D19, however, are recommended as they allow to provide services to the network);
+Generators of plants having maximum capacity lower than or equal to 400 kW: inverters must have a minimum capability of type 'semi-circular limited' with coso between 0.90 in absorption and 0.90 in supply (refer to Figure D18, the characteristics of the type of Figure D19, however, are recommended as they allow to provide services to the network);

-For low values of the generated active power ( $P \le 10\% \times Sn$ ) deviations are allowed in the supply of reactive power measured on the edge of the capability curve in correspondence of a predetermined value of P, up to a maximum of 10% of Sn.
+For low values of the generated active power (S≤10%Sn) deviations are allowed in the supply of reactive power measured on the edge of the capability curve in correspondence of a predetermined value of S, up to a maximum of 10% of Sn.

-Generators of power plants with maximum capacity equal to or higher than 400 kW: the inverters must have a capability of type ' semi-circular ' whose area of work is the inner one in the graph of Figure D19.
-At this time, compliance with performance requirements of specific capability in the band P ≤ 10% × Sn is not required.
+Generators of power plants with maximum capacity higher than 400 kW: the inverters must have a capability of type ' semi-circular ' whose area of work is the inner one in the graph of Figure D19.
+At this time, compliance with performance requirements of specific capability in the band S≤10%Sn is not required.